Tony Sealy: Playing career

 Sealy was born in Hackney, London, to a Barbadian father, and grew up in Newcastle upon Tyne.
 He signed his first professional contract with Lawrie McMenemy's Southampton in 1977.
 He was the second black player to play for Southampton after Alf Charles in 1937.
 The "Saints" won promotion to the First Division as Second Division runners-up in 1977–78.
 He appeared as a substitute in the 1979 League Cup final at Wembley, replacing Austin Hayes after 83 minutes; Nottingham Forest won the game 3–2.

 Sealy signed with top-flight rivals Crystal Palace on 29 March 1979, then managed by Terry Venables.
 Whilst at Palace he was sent out on loan to John McGrath's Port Vale in February 1980; after impressing at Vale Park with six goals in 17 Fourth Division games, he returned to Selhurst Park in May of that year.
 Palace were relegated in 1980–81, and Sealy followed Venables to Second Division Queens Park Rangers for a fee of £80,000 in March 1981.

-Sealy made his QPR debut in the 3–1 win over Derby County in March 1981 and went on to play 63 league games, scoring 18 goals.
-In February 1982, he was once more loaned out to Port Vale, once again impressing with four goals in six games; but the club could not afford to secure his services permanently and he returned to Rangers the following month.
+Sealy made his QPR debut in the 3–1 win over Derby County in March 1981 and played 63 league games, scoring 18 goals.
+In February 1982, he was once more loaned out to Port Vale, once again impressing with four goals in six games; but the club could not afford to secure his services permanently, and he returned to Rangers the following month.
 In 1982–83, he finished as QPR's top scorer with 16 goals (ahead of Clive Allen and Simon Stainrod), and Rangers topped the Second Division, finishing ten points ahead of Wolverhampton Wanderers.